nativescript-vue/nativescript-vue.org/content/docs/en/elements/components/scroll-view.md

 ---
 title: ScrollView
 apiRef: https://docs.nativescript.org/api-reference/classes/_ui_scroll_view_.scrollview
-contributors: [eddyverbruggen]
+contributors: [eddyverbruggen,ikoevska]
 ---

-The ScrollView component allows you to show scrollable content.
+`<ScrollView>` is a UI component that shows a scrollable content area.
+Content can be scrolled vertically or horizontally.

 ---